pycom/pycom-micropython-sigfox/readme.md

 * HAL: code clean-up/refactoring
 * HAL: serial port configuration to handle both USB or UART communication with mcu.
-* util_boot: only used to switch to DFU mode.
+* util_boot: only used to jump to the MCU bootloader.
 * util_chip_id: no more command line parameter, just print the PicoCell GW unique ID on the console.
 * HAL/util_*: added a parameter to lgw_connect() function to specify the COM